 Cashback sites are a super clever way to make money by simply doing your shopping online as you normally would.

 TopCashback is one of the number one cashback sites, offering 105% cashback on items you purchase through the site.
 When you’ve made a purchase through TopCashback, the retailer gives them a commission for sending you to their website.
 That commission is then returned to and added to your earnings page – it really is that simple.

-You can easily join TopCashback for free now and start earning cash rewards through simply shopping online.
+You can easily join both sites using the links above for free and start earning cash rewards through simply shopping online.
 I haven’t used it for a whole year yet, but Topcashback does report savings of up to £356 per year!

 11) Quit the Gym

 I’m possibly one of the rarer types of people who loves the gym.
 Paying £45 a month was nothing to me when I went 4 times a week, got a great workout, and had the perfect opportunity to clear my mental clutter, too.